This post is for caregivers of all types: parents, grandparents, aunties, uncles, babysitters…everyone can benefit from some body mechanics awareness!

 Also, try and soften your hands when you can safely throughout the day.

 Is your back talking to you after walking and bouncing the baby around?
+What if you find a more optimal standing posture?
 See what it feels like to bring your rib cage over the pelvis.

 We typically find ourselves leaning back in a posterior sheared standing posture.
 It is natural to recline a little so we can gaze at the baby and also it’s very similar to the posture many women adapt in the final months of pregnancy.